gracetian6/quant/applied-inference.md

 # Applied Statistical Inference

-Inference: Use the model to learn about the data generation process.
+**Inference**: Use the model to learn about the data generation process.
 (Model interpretability is a necessity for inference)
-- understand how ozone levels are influenced by temperature, solar radiation, and wind
+- understand how ozone levels are influenced by temperature, solar radiation, and wind.
+- Goal is to explain data set as accurately as possible (so unbiased parameters good)

-Prediction: Use the model to predict the outcomes for new data points.
+**Prediction**: Use the model to predict the outcomes for new data points.
 - predict future ozone levels using historic data
+- Unbiased estimators not favored due to bias variance tradeoff, prioritize generalizability and avoid overfitting

 ## Tests
 - A/B test drives traffic to two different pages (control/variation) to see which version converts better